kawther12h/Integrating-Text-to-Text-AI-Pipelines-with-Gradio/README.md

 ### Instructions on how to run the code
 * provide URL of webpage.
-* djust Minimum and Maximum Length of summarization.
+* Adjust Minimum and Maximum Length of summarization.
 * Send the requst.

 ## The expected output